 BC Wildlife Park

 The BC Wildlife Park is open and ready to welcome you home.
 The rescue and rehabilitation centre is home to over 60 species that are native to British Columbia including Clover the Spirit Bear and the new Marble Foxes, McCoy and Raven.
-The park is allowing up to 1,000 guests to enter at any one time and they have a designated employee who will be sanitizing high traffic areas throughout each day.
-If you'd like to ride the miniature train, a protective mask will need to be worn at all times for anyone over the age of 2.
+The park is limiting the number of guests in the park at any one time and they have a designated employee who will be sanitizing high traffic areas throughout each day.
+A face mask is required for all visitors ages 3+ inside all public buildings and on the miniature train.

 Indulge in local fare at Kamloops’ charming restaurants, lively pubs, and intimate cafes.
 Enjoy a bite to eat under the sun like the rooftop patio at Carlos O’Bryan’s, at Mason's Kitchen + Bar patio that overlooks the city, or a quaint cafe patio in downtown or on the Shore.